Betaboxguugi/P6/README.md

 # P6
 This repository is the code base for the bachelor project for group d608f16 at SICT Aalborg University.
-The associated documentation for the project is also in this repository in the Documentation folder.
+The associated documentation for the project is also in this repository.

 # Collaborators
 Alexander Brandborg